brownieboy/webpack-dev-server-test/readme.md

 ###To Install Tests
-Open terminal at the webpack-dev-server-test and enter:
+Open a terminal at the webpack-dev-server-test folder and enter:

 ```npm install```